 The California State University (CSU) is committed to creating an atmosphere in which all students have the right to participate fully in CSU programs and activities free from unlawful discrimination, harassment and retaliation.

-Executive Order No. 1074 states that no student shall, on the basis of age, disability, gender, genetic information, nationality, race or ethnicity, religion, sexual orientation, or veteran status, be unlawfully excluded from participation in or be denied the benefits of any CSU program or activity.
+Executive Order No. 1097 states that no student shall, on the basis of age, disability, gender, genetic information, nationality, race or ethnicity, religion, sexual orientation, veteran or military status, be unlawfully excluded from participation in or be denied the benefits of any CSU program or activity.

 In addition, the California Equity in Higher Education Act, California Education Code Sections 66250 et seq., and the following federal laws prohibit unlawful discrimination and harassment of students: